-The Local Executive Committee will be composed of the seven officers of the Local, the chair(s) of Local Youth Sections, and the chair(s) of any Local Branches.
+The Executive Committee will be composed of the seven officers of the Chapter, the chair(s) of Chapter Youth Sections, and the chair(s) of any Chapter Branches.

 Section 2.
 Duties.

-a) The Executive Committee administers the affairs of the Local and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy to the General and Regular Meetings.
-It shall have the power to receive reports of any Committee or Branch, and advise thereon, to call emergency meetings of the Local, and to act on any matter that requires immediate and urgent action.
-The Executive Committee is the regular executive body of the Local, and thus subordinate to its Legislative bodies, the General and Regular Meetings.
+a) The Executive Committee administers the affairs of the Chapter and oversees the implementation of the decisions of the General and Regular Meetings; it may also propose policy to the General and Regular Meetings.
+It shall have the power to receive reports of any Committee or Branch, and advise thereon, to call emergency meetings of the Chapter, and to act on any matter that requires immediate and urgent action.
+The Executive Committee is the regular executive body of the Chapter, and thus subordinate to its Legislative bodies, the General and Regular Meetings.

-b) The Local Executive Committee will be responsible for establishing program activities for the Local chapter, for proposing guidelines and policies that will subsequently be voted on by full members of DSA, and for acting on the organization’s behalf between Local meetings.
+b) The Executive Committee will be responsible for establishing program activities for the Chapter, for proposing guidelines and policies that will subsequently be voted on by full members of the Chapter, and for acting on the organization’s behalf between Chapter meetings.